Coastal Flood and Sea-Level Rise Monitoring Solutions

 NOTE: This video was produced by US Harbors and originally published in ECO Magazines Rising Seas Issue 2021.
 View the print version.

 Coastal communities need hyper-local climate and water level data to be able to plan for both emergencies and long term adaptation, enabling them to ensure safety and an enduring quality of life along our coasts.
 To help with this US Harbors has been testing various hyper-local tide station technologies, and working with municipal leaders and coastal residents get these low cost, low maintenance solutions in place.
 Additionally, we are working with small, rural municipalities to help them determine risk areas, educate their constituents, and develop approaches to planning that are actionable by local leaders.

 Our current tide station projects include:

 - San Francisco, CA — Installation at the SF Public Marina

 - Penobscot Bay, ME — Installation of 5 tide stations in the communities of Belfast, Camden, Rockport, Rockland, and Tenants Harbor with technology and data partner, Divirod.
 This project started in September of 2021 and is on-going.
 Read More

 - Portland, ME — Installation at Gulf of Maine Research Institute’s docks on the Portland waterfront, in partnership with the City of Portland, with technology and data partner, Hohonu.
 This project started in December 2021, and is on-going.
 Read More

-- (Upcoming) New York, NY — Installation of 2 tide stations in New York City at the public marinas
+- (In Progress) New York, NY — Installation of 2 tide stations in New York City at the public marinas